ironbar/prompt_recovery/docs/modeling/Iteration_01_biggest_model.md

 ### Maximum submission input tokens

 When loading the model there is a `device_map` parameter that it is set to `auto` in the code samples.
+This results on an unbalanced memory usage between the GPUs as shown on the table below.

 | device_map                      | GPU 0 memory (GB) | GPU 1 memory (GB) |
 |---------------------------------|-------------------|-------------------|